Dirac geometry and integration of Poisson homogeneous spaces: Examples: old and new

 \subsection{Examples related to semi-simple Lie groups}

-In this section, we recall how a real or complex semi-simple Lie group can be made into a Poisson Lie group, and we review examples of affine Dirac structures on such Poisson Lie groups and of their Poisson homogeneous spaces.
-Our constructions in $\S$\ref{sec:homog-G} - $\S$\ref{sec:hol} then give concrete examples of (real smooth or holomorphic) pre-symplectic or symplectic groupoids over such spaces, most of which have not been considered in the literature.
+In this section, we recall how real or complex semi-simple Lie groups can be made into Poisson Lie groups.
+Our constructions in $\S$\ref{s:explicit} then give concrete examples of (real smooth or holomorphic) pre-symplectic or symplectic groupoids, most of which have not been considered in the literature.